 Pvts.
 Finney and Sprong are buried in what is now a hidden little cemetery that's had several names over the years.
 The Old Wesleyan or Old Finneytown Cemetery was also known as Winton Ridge Lane Cemetery and God's Half Acre Cemetery.
 Ironically, per Google Maps, the 1802 cemetery sits just outside the border of Finneytown in what is now College Hill.

-For a great deal of time no one knew who who owned the old cemetery and as a consequence became overgrown and run down.
+For a great deal of time, no one knew who owned the old cemetery and as a consequence became overgrown and run down.
 This actually happens quite a bit.
 It is especially sad here not only because the founders of the community are buried here but also because 59 other early settlers and several veterans of the Revolutionary War and the War of 1812 vets are interred here as well.
-Then of course there are the prehistoric Adena Indians buried in the mound.
+Then, of course, there are the prehistoric Adena Indians buried in the mound.
 So much history in this half acre!

 |Finney and Sprong with their consorts|

 Since it still had no official caretaker or owner, the burial ground was pretty much forgotten about again for 50 more years.